andrewhessler/paint-by-algo/THOUGHTS.md

 Anyway, still working on wall generation.

 Got something close to right very clumsily.
 I'll need to spend a bit debugging it, but I'm animating it now, so that should help debugging.

+So much is a mess, I just kept going, some planning would've helped.
+I'm sure I could do better next time.
+Chalk it up to Rust noobiness?

+Think I got Wilson's working, need to validate it more, but it seems to be a completely connected maze at least.